-Juvenile, or minor, sex crime charges like Internet Sexual Exploitation of a Child (CRS 18-6-403) or Sexual Assault on a Child (CRS 18-3-405) in Colorado, particularly in Denver, Arapahoe, Jefferson, Adams, Douglas, Larimer, and Weld County, are very serious for all the minors involved.
+Juvenile, or minor, sex crime charges like Internet Sexual Exploitation of a Child (CRS 18-6-403) or Sexual Assault on a Child (CRS 18-3-405) in Colorado, particularly in Denver, Adams, and Weld County, are very serious for all the minors involved.
 Many of the underage kids charged with sexual crimes are ignorant of the law or are giving in to youthful passions that seem to be accepted by today’s culture.
 The thought of a minor having a sex crime conviction does not even enter a child’s mind, and the thought of sex offender sentencing and having to register as a sex offender for the rest of their lives is even more unbelievable.
 The rehabilitation process for juvenile or minor sex offenders is very similar to that of adults and just as intense and difficult.
-The government sees all sex offenders from the same model.
+The government sees all sex offenders from the same model in Arapahoe and Jefferson County.
 The age of the sex offender and the circumstances behind the sex offense do not matter.

 The Consequences of a Juvenile Sex Offense Adjudication

 The consequences of having to undergo Colorado Juvenile Sex Offender Management Board (SOMB) treatment, sex offender probation, and Colorado sex offender registration are harsh for an underage juvenile sex offender.
 The type of conviction or plea agreement your child ends up with will make a lifetime difference.
 Some convictions require a temporary registration while others are lengthy.
 Some convictions are permanent and some are temporary.
-The experienced Juvenile sex offense lawyers at our law firm can make the difference for your child’s future.
+The experienced Juvenile sex offense lawyers at our law firm can make the difference for your child’s future in Douglas and Larimer County.

 Your Children Will be Labeled as a Sex Offender